Goreliy92/frontend-interview/README.md

 Create an interactive todo list using createElement, appendChild, and event listeners.

+#### 2. Event Delegation
+**File:** `src/exercises/dom/event-delegation.ts`

+Learn the Event Delegation pattern - use a single event listener on a parent to handle events for many children.
+Essential for performance in large lists and dynamic content.
+Includes interactive demo at `event-delegation-demo.html`.

+**Key Concepts:**
+- Event bubbling and capturing
+- Performance optimization (one listener vs many)
+- Handling dynamically added elements
+- Using `closest()` and `data-*` attributes

 ## 🎯 How to Use

 ### For Students (Interviewees)